eldarflour/eldarflour.github.io/usr/notes/other-sources-of-b12.md

 in their blood, despite a nearly-vegan diet.
 This is not entirely unexpected, given the [high levels](https://www.nature.com/articles/283781a0) of the bacteria that produce B~12~ in the later stages of the human digestive system.
-Ordinary dirt, however, is [not a very concentrated source](https://link.springer.com/article/10.1007/BF00007957).
+It may be worth noting that ordinary dirt is [not a very concentrated source](https://link.springer.com/article/10.1007/BF00007957).
+Otherwise, some may prefer a tablet.